erick-fda/comp8851-assignment-02/README.txt

     This problem can be solved using a slightly modified form of what is known as the Bellman-Ford algorithm as follows:

-    1) Begin with the description of the problem as an undirected graph, described as a list of V vertices and a list of E weighted edges.
+    1) Begin by converting the given currencies and exchange rates into an undirected graph, described as a list of V vertices and a list of E weighted edges.
 Each edge is described as a pair of adjacent vertices, X and Y, with a different weight depending on whether the edge is travelled from X to Y or from Y to X.

         Each vertex represents a type of currency and each edge represents a currency conversion.
 The weights are floating point numbers which represent the conversion